Jeremii808/Surfbait/README.md

 The app is called Surfbait.

-It pulls data from an API belonging to a surf forecast website called https://magicseaweed.com/.
+It pulls data from an API belonging to a surf forecast website called [Magicseaweed](https://magicseaweed.com/).

 **Disclaimer: I am not sponsored by Magicseaweed.
 I created this app solely as a personal coding project.**

 Per the terms and conditions of their API use, I have included the Magicseaweed logo on top of the content.
 When you click on it, you’ll go straight to the Magicseaweed website.

 To access Magicseaweed’s API, you need to have a key.
 To get one you have to sign up through their website and give a few details of why you are requesting it.
-See details of Magicseasweed's API here: https://magicseaweed.com/developer/api
+See details of Magicseasweed's API [here](https://magicseaweed.com/developer/api).

 Each forecast shows the minimum and maximum swell height, the time frame of the swell, wind speed, wind direction, and the temperature.
 The earliest time frame is 2 AM.
 When you scroll up, later time frames are shown for the rest of the day.
 The last time frame available is 11 PM.